smajda/todo_django/README.md

 **4: Add New Item**

 By clicking on the plus sign, the user may add a new item.
 Once complete and submitted, Django will recieve the POST request and add a new record to postgres.
 Once complete, Django will provide a new HTML page to the front end.
-This new HTML page will contains the newly added item and will be visible to the user.
+This new HTML page will contain the newly added item and will be visible to the user.

 # What did I accomplish & learn?

 **1: I Met My Goals (And Then Some)**

 I knew I wanted to build a TODO app with great design.
-I used inkscape to create a mockup to establish not only the look and feel, but also imagine how the user might interact.
+I used Inkscape to create a mockup to establish not only the look and feel, but also imagine how the user might interact.
 The color palette, three column design (navbar, left-side & right-side) were established.
 I imagined the entire list of items shown on the right-side, with the user selecting a item to to be displayed in detail on the left-side.
 The navbar on the left would be able to collapse/expand and would show links to add new items or go to the repo.
+The Inkscape mockup is shown below.

 ![mockup](mockup.png)

 The end result looks a bit different, but in spirit it accomplishes everything the mockup envisioned.
 And then some.
-I did not intend to build a Login feature; but as I thought about how users experience, having the ability to login would make the app much better.
-If I shared this with multiple people, the list could become unrely and confusing.
+I did not intend to build a Login feature; but as I thought about user experience, having the ability to login would make the app much better.
+If I shared the app with multiple people, the list could become unrely and confusing.

 Though it would increase the scope of the project, I did some research to estimate the cost.
 I found a series of step-by-step youtube videos that covered the feature, showing how to use Django's built-in login module.
 Instead of spending weeks working through official docs and trial and error, with these videos, I realized I could implement this quickly at minimal time cost.
 After 2 days, the feature was implemented and deployed.